raymondk/ii-login-poc/README.md

 ### Flow

-1. The CLI generates a key pair and a UUID, then opens the frontend with query parameters `k` (base64-encoded DER public key) and `uuid`
+1. The CLI generates a key pair and a UUID
+2. The CLI calls `register(uuid, publicKey)` on the backend canister and receives a 6-character code
+3. The CLI displays the code to the user and opens the frontend at `/cli-login`
+4. The user enters the code in the browser
+5. The frontend calls `lookup_code(code)` to retrieve the CLI's public key
-2. The user signs in with Internet Identity in the browser
+6. The user signs in with Internet Identity in the browser
-3. The frontend creates a delegation chain from the II identity to the CLI's public key
+7. The frontend creates a delegation chain from the II identity to the CLI's public key
-4. The delegation chain is stored in the backend canister under the UUID
+8. The delegation chain is stored in the backend canister via `store_delegation(code, chain)`
-5. The browser logs out and closes automatically
+9. The browser logs out and closes automatically
-6. The CLI calls `get_delegation` with the UUID to retrieve the delegation chain
+10. The CLI polls `get_delegation(uuid)` to retrieve the delegation chain

 ### Frontend

-A React app that orchestrates the login flow.
+A React app (Vite + React Router) with two routes:

+- `/` — basic II login demo
+- `/cli-login` — the code-based CLI login flow

+The `/cli-login` route presents an OTP-style input where the user enters the 6-character code displayed by the CLI.
 Query parameters:

-- `k` (required) — base64-encoded DER public key to delegate to
-- `uuid` (required) — identifier for storing/retrieving the delegation (max 36 chars)
 - `debug` (optional) — when present, shows a manual sign-out button instead of auto-closing

 ### Backend

-A Motoko canister that stores delegation chains temporarily:
+A Motoko canister that manages registrations and stores delegation chains temporarily:

+- `register(uuid, publicKey)` — registers a CLI session and returns a 6-character code (requires authenticated caller)
+- `lookup_code(code)` — returns the public key for a registration code (query, unauthenticated)
-- `store_delegation(uuid, chain)` — stores a delegation chain (requires authenticated caller)
+- `store_delegation(code, chain)` — stores a delegation chain against a registration code (requires authenticated caller)
-- `get_delegation(uuid)` — retrieves a delegation chain (returns null if expired)
+- `get_delegation(uuid)` — retrieves a delegation chain (query, unauthenticated, returns null if expired)

-Delegations expire after 5 minutes and are cleaned up on each new store.
+Registrations and delegations expire after 5 minutes and are cleaned up on each new store.
+Codes are generated from a 32-character alphabet (A–Z excluding I and O, plus 2–9) to avoid ambiguous characters.

 ## Known Vulnerabilities

 This is a proof-of-concept and has several security issues that must be addressed before production use.

-### Session Fixation (Critical)

-The target public key (`k`) and session ID (`uuid`) are passed as URL query parameters with no server-side verification.
-An attacker can craft a link with their own public key and UUID, send it to a victim, and the victim's II login will delegate to the attacker's key.
-The attacker then retrieves the delegation and has both the chain and the matching private key — full impersonation for up to 8 hours.

-**Mitigation:** Use an out-of-band confirmation code (similar to Bluetooth pairing).
-The CLI generates a short code and displays it in the terminal.
-The frontend displays the same code derived from the session, and the user confirms they match before authenticating.
-A phishing link would show a code the user can't verify against their own CLI, making the attack detectable.
-Simply moving the public key from the URL to a pre-registration step does not help — the attacker can register their own key and send a phishing link with their UUID.

 ### Delegation Overwrite (High)

-Any authenticated caller can overwrite any UUID's stored delegation.
-An attacker could replace a legitimate delegation with garbage (DoS) or with their own delegation.
+Any authenticated caller can overwrite a delegation for a valid registration code.
+An attacker who knows the code could replace a legitimate delegation with garbage (DoS) or with their own.

-**Mitigation:** Only allow one write per UUID, or bind the UUID to the caller's principal.
+**Mitigation:** Only allow one write per code, or bind the code to the caller's principal.

 ### UUID Predictability (Medium)